nkaGL/da-final-project/README.md

   #   encrypt = true
   # }
 ```
-If you want to remove resources, first you need to remove or comment lines which are preventing from deletion those phillar resources (s3 terraform backend and jenkins server).
+If you want to remove ALL created resources, you need to remove or comment lines which are preventing from deletion those phillar resources (s3 terraform backend and jenkins server).
 You can find those lines in `04-ec2.tf` and `02-s3.tf` files:
 ```HCL
 lifecycle {
   prevent_destroy = true